TeamACombinato/erc3525-getting-started/README.md

 - `transfer`
 For users who own the tokens, one can pay the token to registered offices.
+Only all amount can be transfered, and we don't offer function dividing the amount.

 - `setZKPRequest`
 For managers, one can set up the airdrop of the deginated slot.